 On my visit, I embarked on a four-mile tour of nature trails leading to Kingsley Plantation, a stately former cotton plantation.
 We also zipped down sandy paths through subtropical shrubs and trees, with allsorts of birds, butterflies, tortoises and other life scampering about the towering dunes and coastal habitats.
 EcoMotion Tours also offers trips that explore Fort George and Little Talbot Islands located near Jacksonville and Fort Clinch State Park on Amelia Island.

-A great feature with their tours involves each rider having a headset attached over an ear, allowing us to hear Greg's commentary as we explored the trails of Fort George Island.
-Greg and Maren provided interesting facts about the ecosystem and history of this beautiful island.
+A great feature with their tours involves each rider having a headset attached over an ear, allowing us to hear the guide's commentary as we explored the trails of Fort George Island.
+He provided interesting facts about the ecosystem and history of this beautiful island.
 Along the way, we gazed at armadillos, birds, trees and flowers.

 We visited amazing shell middens, pottery shards, bones and discarded tools – remnants from an entire community.
 These forests and marshlands have likewise hosted English, Spanish and French explorers as well as a tribe of Timucua Indians.